 Paid leave due to the death of a person related to a full-time employee by blood, adoption, or marriage is authorized up to a maximum of three (3) working days, provided that such leave is required and is requested.

 Leaves of Absence

 Federal and California law provides for job protection in certain cases for time taken off of work due to pregnancy or becoming a new parent.
 Employees may coordinate their vacation and sick time along with time taken under California Pregnancy Disability (PDL), Family Medical Leave Act (FMLA) or the California Family Rights Act (CRFA) Leave(s) and State Disability or Paid Family Leave income from the state of California to ensure their job is protected, and they are paid for time taken off of work due to pregnancy or becoming a new parent.

 For more information please refer to our Expectant Parent Leave Resource page.

 As soon as an employee becomes aware that he or she is (or will become) temporarily disabled from working for any medical reason, the employee must promptly advise his or her supervisor in writing of the reason and the anticipated commencement date.
 A doctor's certificate specifying the expected duration of the disability is required.
 A formal medical leave of absence begins on the 31st day following the last day of work.
 Human Resources must be notified of any medical leaves that will exceed 30 days in duration.

-After 5 years of service, staff employees are invited to apply for short-term absences to participate in service projects, enrich their lives, or further their career.
-For more information, please contact Human Resources.
+After 5 years of service, staff employees are invited to apply for short-term absences to participate in volunteer service projects.
+For more information, please review the section 16.9 of the University Policy manual or contact Human Resources.